byu-cpe/ecen520_student/bram_download/bram_download.md

 ## Synthesis, Implementation, and Bitstream Generation

-Create a makefile rule `gen_bit` that generates a bitstream for your top-level design.
+Create a makefile rule `gen_bit` that generates a bitstream named `bram_top.bit` for your top-level design.
 During the synthesis process, create a design checkpoint file (`.dcp`) for your top-level design as you will need to use it as described below.
 Set the generics for the generated bitfile as follows:
 * `BAUD_RATE` = 115200